 The goal of the WDATCP Agent program is to assure safe and sanitary retail food facilities.
-This program has been adopted to protect the health, safety, and welfare of all residents and visitors of all three counties.
-SCEHC became a designated agent of the WDATCP for the purpose of establishing its own permit fees, issuing permits, collecting samples, and completing investigations of retail food establishments.
-Funding is through licensing and inspection fees.
+This program has been adopted to protect the health, safety, and welfare of all residents and visitors of Sauk County.
+SCHD became a designated agent of the WDATCP for the purpose of establishing its own permit fees, issuing permits, collecting samples, and completing investigations of retail food establishments.
+Funding is through licensing and inspection fees, and grants.
+All fees are approved by the Board of Health.